josecastillolema/mininet-with-nfn-support/README.md

 # mininet-with-nfn-support

+Mininet (LANTZ; HELLER; MCKEOWN, 2010) is a network emulator, which creates a network of virtual hosts, switches, controllers, and links.
+Mininet hosts run standard Linux network software, and its switches support OpenFlow (MCKEOWN et al., 2008) for highly flexible custom routing and Software-Defined Networking experimentation.
-Various scripts with [CCNlite](https://github.com/cn-uofbasel/ccn-lite) and CCNlite with NFN enabled support for Mininet, with the following topology:
+Various scripts with [CCNlite](https://github.com/cn-uofbasel/ccn-lite) and CCNlite with Named Function Networking (NFN) enabled support for Mininet, with the following topology:

              3              2     1
          s1 ------------------ s3----h4